Hexagram 11泰Peace

 — Legge (1882)

 Line 2 is the centered position inside the lower trigram — and the hexagram statement’s general posture comes due here as a four-part discipline.
-Bear with the rough country: do not eject the difficult subordinate, the messy customer segment, the awkward partner whose presence is required for the working arrangement to hold.
+Bear with the rough country: do not eject the difficult colleague, the demanding client, the awkward relative whose presence the working arrangement needs in order to hold.
 Ford the river without a boat: when the moment calls for direct action, do not stall waiting for a vehicle that would have been useful in a different season.

 The third clause is the one most decision-makers miss.
 Do not abandon the distant.
 Inside Peace the temptation is to drift toward the near-at-hand, the easy collaborator, the high-trust peer with whom you have already solved a hundred problems.
 The line says no. The cost of attention paid to distant stakeholders is unusually low during Peace; the cost of neglect is unusually high after Peace turns.
 Spend the visit.
 Send the message.
 Reopen the channel that has gone quiet.

 The fourth clause is the unsentimental one.
 Let factional friendship dissolve.
-Inside Peace, the same warmth that makes the season productive can become the cover under which an in-group decides to optimize for itself at the structure's expense.
+Inside Peace, the same warmth that makes the season productive can become the cover under which an in-group quietly optimizes for itself at the structure's expense.
 The centered course — 中行 — is honored precisely because it refuses the in-group pull.
-For executives the practical version is straightforward: in this season, the decisions you make about budget, promotion, and exposure should be legible to someone who does not belong to your inner circle.
-If they would not be, the in-group is already taking out a loan against the structure that line 6 will be the bill for.
+The practical version is straightforward: in this season, your decisions about money, advancement, and who gets seen should be legible to someone who does not belong to your inner circle.
+If they would not be, the in-group is already taking out a loan against the structure, and line 6 is where the bill comes due.

 無平不陂,無往不復,艱貞無咎。勿恤其孚,于食有福。